Weapons OffensesDefending the Accused with Experience & Passion

-Have you been charged with a firearms or other weapons-related crime?
+Have you been charged with a firearms or other weapons-related crime in Denver?
 Depending on the exact nature of the alleged crime, you may be facing a felony conviction.
 If successfully convicted, you spend years of your life in prison.
 Due to the intense nature of weapons-related crimes, it is in your best interests to find a qualified Denver weapon offense lawyer to defend you in any criminal proceedings.

 At Fife Luneau, P.C., we are dedicated to protecting the due process rights of our clients, as guaranteed by the United States Bill of Rights and the Colorado State Constitution.
 We are dedicated to providing you with a comprehensive criminal defense strategy that is custom-tailored to address the specific circumstances and factors of your case.

 Call Fife Luneau, P.C. at (720) 408-7130 or contact us online today for more information about your legal rights.